actioncrew/actionstack/projects/actionstack/angular/README.md

 ## Conclusion
 ActionStack Angular provides a robust, flexible, and scalable solution for managing application state in Angular applications.
 By integrating seamlessly with Angular’s features and offering powerful state management capabilities, it helps developers build maintainable and high-performing applications.

+If you're interested, join our discussions on [GitHub](https://github.com/actioncrew/actionstack/discussions)!

+Have fun and happy coding!